-Reservoir No. 2 is on the north end of St. Moritz and includes a 100K gallon underground concrete tank.
+Reservoir No. 2 is on the north end of St. Moritz and includes a 100,000 gallon underground concrete tank.
 Windcliff then pumps water uphill to Reservoir No. 3.
-Reservoir No. 3 gives Windcliff residents a reserve water for peak use and firefighting.
+Reservoir No. 3 gives Windcliff residents a reserve of water for peak use and firefighting.

 All domestic water delivery is gravity fed to individual homes which have wireless meters read regularly by WPOA Operations Staff.
 Each home has a backflow prevention valve, pressure regulator and meter.
 Each home also has a Curb Stop Valve to shsut off water outside their home.